 Example Two: Shipping Container Cabin ($35,000)

 Larry Wade decided to build this home back in 2010, during the height of the global recession.
 You can probably see from the photos that the Shipping Container Cabin is similar in appearance to Containers of Hope which is mentioned above.

 The cabin was built using two 40-foot containers, which cost Larry $2,000 each.
-Not only did Larry want to build an affordable home, he also wanted to make the home ‘off-grid’.
+Not only did Larry want to build an affordable home, he also wanted to make the home off grid.
 Off grid means he wanted his home to be completely self-sufficient and generate its own electricity.
-To do this he fitted solar panels to the roof of his containers- these panels were also used to heat the water for the home.
+To do this he installed solar panels on the roof of his containers.
+These panels were also used to heat the water for the home.

-What I really like about this home, is the creative use of the containers to make a large open plan living room.
+A noteworthy thing about this home is the creative use of the containers to make a large open plan living room.
 Larry has cut an arch out of the side wall of both containers to create a beautiful living area for him and his family.
 The home contains two bedrooms, a kitchen, and a separate bathroom.

 You are probably wondering right now, what was the total cost of this home?
 The total was $35,000 and this price includes buying and delivering the containers!

 Example Three: Joseph Dupuis’ Container Home ($20,000)

 Joseph, like the Peralta family, wanted to own his own home, but didn’t want to get into debt.
-He decided to construct a container home using three 20 foot containers in the woodland which he purchased from his parents.
+He decided to construct a container home using three 20-foot containers in the woodland purchased from his parents.
 The home was built around 35 miles west of Ottawa and the containers were purchased from Toronto for $2,600 each.

-In total the home cost $20,000 to build.
+In total, the home cost $20,000 to build.

 Two Great Cost Saving Tips

-The Smaller the Better.
+The Smaller the Better

 Make Good Use of Materials

-Let me know below how much you have budgeted for your own shipping container home…
+Let me know below how much you have budgeted for your own shipping container home.